Stephen W Teitsworth, Associate Professor and Associate Chair

 Research Categories: Experimental Condensed Matter Physics

-Research Description: Prof. Stephen W. Teitsworth's current research centers on the theoretical and experimental studies of nonlinear electronic transport in semiconductor superlattices and related structures.
-Three areas of particular interest are: 1) stochastic nonlinear electronic transport properties of semiconductor superlattices and tunnel diode arrays; 2) chaotic dynamics associated with nonlinear space charge waves in patterned and bulk semiconductors; 3) strategies for stabilizing negative differential resistance systems against the formation of space-charge waves.
+Research Description: Prof. Stephen W. Teitsworth's research centers on experimental, computational, and theoretical studies of deterministic and stochastic nonlinear electronic transport in nanoscale systems.
+Three particular areas of current interest are: 1) stochastic nonlinear electronic transport phenomena in semiconductor superlattices and tunnel diode arrays; 2) complex bifurcations associated with the deterministic dynamics of electronic transport in negative differential resistance systems; and 3) strategies for stabilizing negative differential resistance systems against the formation of space-charge waves.

 Recent Publications (More Publications)